vli034/BookLash/README.md

 # Implemented Data Structures

 # Areas of this App that needs imporovement:
-- Camera API is deprecated because camera2 is a fucking bitch
+- Camera API is deprecated
 - Setting home icon on left side
 - Date format should be String i.e ‘ Wednesday, June 12, 2019’
 - Dialog box should be class instead of activity